 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

 In fact, this Japanese sword type was used much earlier, even before the samurai class appeared.
-Modern replicas of the katana vs chokuto share many similarities, making it hard to tell them apart, but the historical versions were quite different.
+Modern replicas of the katana and chokuto share many similarities, making it hard to tell them apart, but the historical versions were quite different.

 In this article, we will compare their designs, uses, and historical significance to understand how these iconic swords differ from each other.